salesforce/design-system-react/README.md

 # [SLDS for React](http://slds-for-js.herokuapp.com/react)
 Welcome to SLDS for React (formerly Design System Facades), the home of interactive, accessible implementations of [Lightning Design System](https://www.lightningdesignsystem.com/) components for React.
 We've put together a [Getting Started Guide](http://slds-for-js.herokuapp.com/react) to help you get started using these components in your projects.
 Additionally, the [SLDS for React App Boilerplate](https://github.com/salesforce-ux/slds-for-react-app-boilerplate) includes a fully functional example of consuming SLDS for React.

+The documentation site for SLDS for JavaScript is protected.
+To view it, use these credentials:

+**Username**

+preview

+**Password**

+userexperience1!

 ### Setup (for contributors)
 * Fork the repo!
 * Clone your fork.